geokai/CCNA_Networking_Fundamentals_Course/S3_Basic_Networking_Terms/3_11_Servers_Clients_Ports_Protocols/Servers_Clients_Ports_Protocols.md

 ### What is a Client?

-- A client is a piece of computing hardware or software that accesses a sevice made available by a server.
+- A client is a piece of computing hardware or software that accesses a service made available by a server.

 - The server is often on another computer system, in which case the client